Atlassian Jira Service Management

 Click Create API token.

 The generated API token will appear.
-Click Copy to save the API token to your clipboard.
+Click Copy to save the API token to the clipboard.
 The API token will be required to build the integration connection in D3 SOAR.

 ALERT